 I began by slowly putting my hand down, palm up, so she could smell me.
 She started smelling the tips of my fingers and then moving up my hand.
 As she did I started scratching under her chin.
 I told the officer I was going to pick her up and she looked concerned, to put it mildly, but I did anyway.
 When I picked her up Cali flung herself back in my arm like holding a baby.
 The officer smiled and said ‘I don’t believe it’ to which I told her Cali knew I was going to take her home and that now she is safe.

 I had to leave her for a bit while I went up and paid the adoption fees, which made her sad as they took her back to the kennel.
 But a few minutes later they brought her to me at the office.
 She was still unsure, but I put her leash and collar on her and as soon as we walked out the door her tail raised up and her walking became a light prance.
 At that moment she truly realized she was going home with me.

-As we walked to the car passing each car in the parking lot she looked up and me and I'd tell her 'no that's not my car'.
-When we got to the back of my car again she looked up and this time I said "this is it and this is going to be a test.
-So hopefully you like riding in cars".
+As we walked to the car passing each car in the parking lot she looked up and me and I’d tell her ‘no that’s not my car’.
+When we got to the back of my car again she looked up and this time I said “this is it and this is going to be a test.
+So hopefully you like riding in cars”.
 I opened the door and she flew into the car; immediately jumped up and set on the console.
 And that is where she rode when ever we went any place.
-What was most funny was when I turned a corner or around a curve instead of falling she actually braced herself one the side of the seat with either her left or right leg; depending on which way I was turning.
-The first time she did that I was dumbfounded and thought 'what a smart dog'.
+What was most funny was when I turned a corner or went around a curve instead of falling she actually braced herself on the side of the seat with either her left or right front paw; depending on which way I was turning.
+The first time she did that I was dumbfounded and thought ‘what a smart dog’.